 As the city of firsts, Boston constructed the first public park, the first subway system, the first vaccination, telephone, and the first state school in the state – Boston Latin, in 1635.
 That being said, its famous nicknames – The Athens of America, The Cradle of Liberty, and The Hub of the Universe are well-deserved names.

 What You Should Know About the Educational System and Schools in Boston

-Depending on your needs, preferences, and financial possibilities, you can choose between public, pilot, charter, international, and private schools.
+This is one of the best cities to raise a family in the US, so depending on your needs, preferences, and financial possibilities, you can choose between public, pilot, charter, international, and private schools.
+That’s why if you are moving in together with your partner and planning kids, you can’t go wrong with settling in the metropolis.
 Here are some primary data about Boston’s educational system and schooling type:

 When it comes to private schooling, you can opt for some of the most prestigious, religious ones, and those that offer more flexible teaching methods.
 If you are thinking about enrolling your child in an international school, you can choose between French, German, and British curricula.
 Keep in mind that tuition fees are significantly high and vary among institutions.